wuscier/my_projects_overview/README.md

-# my_projects_overview
+# My Projects Overview
-a list of projects I was involved in
+a brief intro to projects I was involved in during my career.